Ancient Egyptian agriculture: Basin irrigation

 Egyptians developed and utilized a form of water management known as basin irrigation.
 This practice allowed them to control the rise and fall of the river to best suit their agricultural needs.
 A crisscross network of earthen walls was formed in a field of crops that the river would flood.
 When the floods came, the water would be trapped in the basins formed by the walls.
 This grid would hold water longer than it would have naturally stayed, allowing the earth to become fully saturated for later planting.
-Once the soil was fully watered, the floodwater that remained in the basin would simply be drained to another basin that was in need of more water.
+Once the soil was fully watered, the floodwater that remained in the basin would basically be drained to another basin that was in need of more water.

 Horticulture

 Orchards and gardens were also developed in addition to field planting in the floodplains.
 This horticulture generally took place further from the floodplain of the Nile, and as a result, they required much more work.
 The perennial irrigation required by gardens forced growers to manually carry water from either a well or the Nile to water their garden crops.
 Additionally, while the Nile brought silt which naturally fertilized the valley, gardens had to be fertilized by pigeon manure.
 These gardens and orchards were generally used to grow vegetables, vines and fruit trees.